13 Years Ago: Miranda Lambert’s ‘Kerosene’ Goes Gold

 "I didn’t purposefully plagiarize his song — but unconsciously I copied it almost exactly," Lambert later explained (quote via CMT).
 "I guess I’d listened to it so much that I just kind of had it in there.”

 Nevertheless, the lyrics of "Kerosene" are all Lambert and gave fans an early taste of the fiery side of her personality.
-Featuring lines such as, "Forget your high society, I'm soakin' it in kerosene / Light 'em up and watch them burn, teach them what they need to learn / Dirty hands ain't made for shakin', ain't a rule that ain't worth breakin' / Well, I'm giving up on love 'cause love's given up on me," the song also gave Lambert her first Top 15 hit.
+Featuring lines such as "Forget your high society, I'm soakin' it in kerosene / Light 'em up and watch them burn, teach them what they need to learn / Dirty hands ain't made for shakin', ain't a rule that ain't worth breakin' / Well, I'm giving up on love 'cause love's given up on me," the song also gave Lambert her first Top 15 hit.

 "Kerosene," which was ultimately certified platinum, for sales of one million copies, earned Lambert her first Grammy Awards nomination, for Best Female Country Vocal Performance.
-The song's video, directed by Trey Fanjoy, included plenty of flames and fire, nabbing the Texas native nominations for Music Video of the Year at both the CMA Awards and ACM Awards.
+The song's video, directed by Trey Fanjoy, includes plenty of flames and fire, nabbing the Texas native nominations for Music Video of the Year at both the CMA Awards and ACM Awards.

 "Kerosene" is available for download on iTunes.